redhat-developer/vscode-redhat-telemetry/USAGE_DATA.md

 * the OS name and version (and distribution name, in case of Linux)
 * the user locale (eg. en_US)
 * the user timezone
-* the country id ( as determined by the current timezone)
+* the country id (as determined by the current timezone)

+Also, when running in a web extension:
+* the browser name and version
+* the host service, eg. `vscode.dev`

 Common events are reported: